On this page

 Australia has a long and proud history of resettling people in humanitarian need and the Australian Government is committed to helping new arrivals become active participants in the community as soon as possible.
 In recognition that humanitarian entrants often face additional challenges to those faced by other migrants, they receive specialised assistance during the initial settlement period.

 See: Fact Sheet 60 – Australia's Refugee and Humanitarian Program

-The Humanitarian Settlement Services (HSS) program provides early practical support to humanitarian entrants on arrival and throughout their initial settlement period.
-The HSS program endeavours to strengthen the ability of humanitarian entrants to participate in the economic and social life of Australia and to equip individuals with the skills and knowledge to independently access services beyond the initial settlement period.
+The Humanitarian Settlement Services (HSS) program provides early, practical support to humanitarian entrants on arrival and throughout their initial settlement period.
+The HSS program helps humanitarian entrants to participate in the economic and social life of Australia and equips individuals with the skills and knowledge to independently access services after the initial settlement period.

 Services under the program are generally provided for the first six to 12 months after a client's arrival.

 Clients holding the following visas are eligible for HSS:

 - Refugee category (subclass 200, 201, 203 and 204) visas

 From 30 August 2013, two groups of asylum seekers who are granted Protection visas will no longer be eligible for services under the HSS program.
 These groups are:

 - Illegal Maritime Arrivals who lived in the community on a Bridging visa E or who resided in community detention, aside from unaccompanied minors